FortiGate

 The txe error count will then increment by one for every ping.

-First, confirm if errors are incrementing due to traffic directed towards tunnel interface while it's not included under phase2 selectors.
+Confirm if errors are incrementing due to traffic directed towards the tunnel interface while it is not included under phase2 selectors.

 msg="No matching IPsec selector, drop".